balena-io/docs/pages/learn/develop/dockerfile.md

 When you push your code to your fleet, the build server generates a [container][container] for the environment your device operates in, deploys your code to it and runs `npm install` to resolve [npm][npm] dependencies, reporting progress to your terminal as it goes.

-If the build executes successfully the container is shipped over to your device where the supervisor runs it in place of any previously running containers, using `npm start` to execute your code (note that if no start script is specified, it defaults to running `node server.js`.)
+If the build executes successfully the release is deployed to your device where the supervisor runs it in place of any previously running containers, using `npm start` to execute your code (note that if no start script is specified, it defaults to running `node server.js`.)

 ### Node.js Example